CompNeuroTchuGroup/TchuSNNet/README_ParameterFile.md

 Iterate parameters of the same number will be combined by column or number of entry.
 In this example, 50 neurons will be paired with 0.05 dmV/s, and the next time parameters change, the pair will be 100 neurons with 0.025 dmV/s.

 **The original entry in the parameter that is substituted by the iterate_n entries will be ignored**

+####Special syntax cases
+When using this feature in parameters that contain more than 1 number, you must do two things:
+- Put in the original parameter's place the _precise_ number of numbers in that parameter entry.
+This is what the program will use to estimate the parameter iterations.
+- When writing the iterate entry, write for every iteration all the numbers that would be put in the parameter entry, no matter if some do not change across iterations.
+Following this requirements ensures the parameter substitution the program does works properly.
+If a simulation that uses this experiences trouble, debugging main.cpp is the only thing that is required.

 ###Functionality
 From the example above, once you run the programme, it will start a simulation with the first column of parameters for the specified parameters.
 Once it's done, it will start a new simulation with the first column of all iterate_1 parameters and the second column of iterate_2.
 Once all entries of iterate_2 have been an input in a simulation, the iterate_1 parameters will jump to the second entry, an start anew with the iterate_2 parameter entries.
 The execution will finish once all possible combinations between columns of iterate_1 and iterate_2 have been run.
 The output writing is independent in each individual simulation, so in the case of crash or abort the comnpleted simulations will have intact data (including total runtime in seconds).